tretyakovalex/Python-Scripts/README.md

 # PDF_Merge
-This is a simple GUI script created in Python using the Qt library to Merge PDF Files.
+This is a simple GUI script created in Python using the Qt library Merges PDF Files.

 This will be improved over time, and other features are to be added.